superhero1/ffritz/README.md

 I take no responsibility for broken devices or other problems (e.g. with your provider).
 Use this at your own risk.
+Also, what i DO NOT support is:

+- Modifying other peoples property (do experiments with hardware you own)
+- Commercial resellers of rebranded hardware

-If you don't trust my binaries, everything (hopefully) that is required to rebuild them is located below packages.
+If you don't trust my binaries (you shouldn't), everything that is required to rebuild them is provided (see below).

-Have Fun,
-<f/e/s/c/2/0/0/0/@/g/m/a/i/l/./c/o/m>

 NOTE: This is the branch for FritzBox 6591.
 For 6490/6590 use the master
       branch of the repository (<https://bitbucket.org/fesc2000/ffritz/src/master/>).

+Have Fun,
+<f/e/s/c/2/0/0/0/@/g/m/a/i/l/./c/o/m>

 Gaining shell access
 ====================